Search

 What Causes Tricuspid Atresia?

-Tricuspid atresia happens when the heart forms very early in pregnancy.
-No one knows why the the valve doesn't grow normally.
+Tricuspid atresia happens as the heart forms very early in pregnancy.
+No one knows why the valve doesn't grow normally.

 A baby is more likely to have tricuspid atresia if: